 A person commits burglary if, without the effective consent of the owner, the person:

-Entering means to intrude any part of the body or any physical object connected with the body.
-It is commonly misunderstood that burglary is only committed when an individual breaks into a habitation or building; breaking could be from breaking a window or a lock on a door.
+“Entering” means to intrude any part of the body or any physical object connected with the body.
+It is commonly misunderstood that burglary is only committed when an individual breaks into a habitation or building.
 This is not accurate.
-Even if a window is open or a door is unlocked, an individual can still be charged with burglary by entering without “breaking.”
+Even if a window is open or a door is unlocked, an individual can still be charged with burglary by entering without literally “breaking.”
 If an individual uses a tool to break a window, the individual never enters, but the tool intrudes into the protected premises when the window was broken, it is still possible to be found guilty of burglary.
 Burglary does not require a habitant to be present in the habitation or building.

-If an individual commits burglary, the punishment is a <state jail felony> if committed in a building other than a habitation.
-If an individual commits burglary and it is in a habitation (i.e., residence), the punishment is a <2nd degree felony>.
-If an individual enters a habitations and any party to burglary entered the habitation with intent to commit a felony other than felony theft or committed or attempted to commit a felony other than felony theft, the punishment is a <1st degree felony>.
+If an individual commits burglary, the punishment is a state jail felony if committed in a building other than a habitation.
+If an individual commits burglary in a commercial building that is used to store controlled substances and intended to commit a theft of controlled substances, the punishments is a 3rd degree felony.
+If an individual commits burglary and it is in a habitation (i.e., residence), the punishment is a 2nd degree felony.
+If an individual enters a habitation and any party to burglary entered the habitation with intent to commit a felony other than felony theft or committed or attempted to commit a felony other than felony theft, the punishment is a 1st degree felony.

 A crucial defense to burglary is showing that the individual entered the building or habitation without the intent to commit a felony, theft, or assault.
 If an individual enters without the intent or forms the intent after entering, the actions would not call for a charge of burglary.